Top 20 Safe Investments with High Returns

 Key Takeaway: Treasury securities are fully backed by the U.S. government, similar to the protection offered by FDIC-insured bank accounts.
 They are issued by the government to raise money to pay for projects and debt.

-Best For: Money you will not need to access before the maturity date of the bond; any funds that are over the $250,000 FDIC limit; investors looking for a safe investment with higher returns in exchange for flexibility.
+Best For: Money you will not need to access before the maturity date of the bond; any funds over the $250,000 FDIC limit; investors looking for safe investments with high returns in exchange for flexibility.

-Treasuries will operate a lot like CDs in that there’s a set interest rate and date of maturity.
-The date of maturity could range from one month to 30 years.
-During the investment period, you will receive regular “coupons” or payments from the interest and the entire principle amount once the bond reaches maturity.
+Treasuries operate like CDs in that they have a set interest rate and maturity date, which could range from one month to 30 years.
+During the investment period, you will receive regular “coupons” or payments from the interest and the entire principal amount once the bond reaches maturity.
 These securities are some of the safest investments out there.

 Three types of securities offered by the U.S. government include: